JenHolmes608/hangman807/README.md

 milestone_3: This file includes two functions which asks the user to input a word and then checks if it is in the randomoly selected word.

 milestone_4: This file creates the Hangman class.
 It uses the __init_ method to introduce relavent attributes and uses methods that ask the user to guess a letter.
 It keeps track of the letters the user has guessed.

+milestone_5: This file contains a full working version of the Hangman code.